dbabits/pxs_coding_challenge/README.md

-Make sure to checkout the entire repository because it includes dependencies and because the scripts assume the directory structure like in the repo.
+Make sure to checkout the entire repository because it includes dependencies and some scripts assume this directory structure.

 # Webservice that hashes a string.
 - Deployed at: (communicated separately)